ohjay/Connect4/README.md

 # Connect4
-The classic game of Connect Four, enhanced with several modern modifications
+The classic game of Connect Four, enhanced with several modern modifications.

 A work in a progress; currently playable only by compiling all of the source files and running the program through the main() method in the Connect4/Connect4 class.
 This was built originally as a proof to my friend that Connect Four is a solved game.